-Bombers Who Carried Out Attacks In Sri Lanka Were 'Well Educated,' Minister Says
+Bombers Who Carried Out Attacks In Sri Lanka Were 'Well-Educated,' Official Says

 Information coming from lawmakers and government officials since Sunday has often been contradictory.
 Even before the attacks, Sri Lankan politics were in a state of disarray.

-Last October, Sirisena sparked a constitutional crisis by sacking Prime Minister Ranil Wickremesinghe, and later appointing a former president and strongman, Mahinda Rajapaksa, to replace him.
+Last October, Sirisena sparked a constitutional crisis by firing Prime Minister Ranil Wickremesinghe, and later appointing a former president and strongman, Mahinda Rajapaksa, to replace him.
 That move was eventually rejected by Sri Lankan courts and many lawmakers, and the original prime minister was eventually reinstated.
-But Sirisena held control of the country's security apparatus and police – a decision which sparked anger among opposition lawmakers.
+But Sirisena held control of the country's security apparatus and police — a decision that sparked anger among opposition lawmakers.

 "By unlawfully holding on to the law-and-order portfolio, the president has now become the first person who should take responsibility for these attacks that could have been prevented," lawmaker M.A.
 Sumanthiran, who belongs to an opposition Tamil party, told parliament Wednesday.

-The attacks hit almost ten years to the day since the end of Sri Lanka's 26-year civil war.
-It was a secular, ethnic conflict which left several tens of thousands dead.
+The attacks hit almost 10 years to the day since the end of Sri Lanka's 26-year civil war.
+It was a secular, ethnic conflict that left several tens of thousands dead.
 At its height, suicide bombers struck many times in the capital Colombo.
 But the country has, until now, had no known Muslim extremist movement.

-On Wednesday, police spokesman Ruwan Gunasekara told reporters there were actually nine suicide bombers, not seven, as officials had previously said.
+On Wednesday, police spokesman Ruwan Gunasekara told reporters that there were actually nine suicide bombers, not seven, as officials had previously said.
 The female bomber was the wife of another bomber, he said.
-She exploded herself along with her two children and police moved in to search a house they were in, in the aftermath of the attacks, Gunasekara said.
+She exploded herself along with her two children as police moved in to search a house they were in, in the aftermath of the attacks, Gunasekara said.
 Three police officers also died in that blast.

-At least 60 suspects have been arrested so far, Gunasekara also said.
+At least 60 people have been arrested so far, Gunasekara also said.

-Another official, defense minister Ruwan Wijewardene, on Wednesday backed off previous claims that the Easter attacks were in retaliation for shootings last month at mosques in Christchurch, New Zealand.
-He told reporters the mosque attacks may have been a motivation, but that there was no direct evidence of that.
+Another official, defense minister Ruwan Wijewardene, on Wednesday backed off claims that the Easter attacks were in retaliation for shootings last month at mosques in Christchurch, New Zealand.
+He told reporters that the mosque attacks may have been a motivation but that there was no direct evidence of that.